AshrafHanyy/GameBoy-ESP32-S3/README.md

 # GameBoy-ESP32-S3
-This repo is dedicated for an ESP32-S3-N16R8 Retro-go Gameboy .
+This repo is dedicated for my ESP32-S3-N16R8 Retro-go Gameboy build.

 Please refer to the original retro-go firmaware page for instructions on how to build and flash.